tyukiand/bashPortalGun/README.md

 $ mv ~/.bashrc_BACKUP_BY_BASH_PORTAL_GUN ~/.bashrc

-You can also take a look at this script, and run only those steps that you really want.
+You can also take a look at the installation script, and run only those steps that you really want.
 It has only a few lines, and is really straight forward.